-Why NPC AI Matters More in 2D
+Why NPC AI carries more weight in 2D

 A sprite that walks back and forth feels like a sprite walking back and forth.
-A sprite that pauses to look at something interesting, adjusts its path to avoid the player, and occasionally sits down to rest feels like a person.
+A sprite that pauses to look at something interesting, adjusts its path to avoid the player and occasionally sits down to rest feels like a person.

 A behaviour tree for a 2D NPC might look like this: